-- 1. In instances where an invasive species belongs to a group of organisms included in the Fishery Management Unit (FMU), e.g., stony corals, the species would need to be excluded from the FMU via a plan amendment (or an existing framework) before a control or eradication strategy could be implemented. - The Council encourages NOAA Fisheries Habitat Conservation Division (HCD) to consider recommending removal of invasive species as a compensatory mitigation measure.
+- 1. In instances where an invasive species belongs to a group of organisms included in the Fishery Management Unit (FMU), e.g., stony corals, the species would need to be excluded from the FMU via a plan amendment (or an existing framework) before a control or eradication strategy could be implemented. - 2.
+The Council encourages NOAA Fisheries Habitat Conservation Division (HCD) to consider recommending removal of invasive species as a compensatory mitigation measure.
 When removal of an invasive species is proposed in designated EFH, EFH-HAPCs or CHAPCs, the Council and HCD will work together to evaluate proposed removal techniques to ensure the method selected will avoid or minimize environmental damage. - 3.
-The Council supports the availability of grant funding to promote research targeting invasive species -- including prevention of introductions, evaluation of impacts, expansion control and removal -- through existing partnerships (i.e., SARP) and in cooperation with state and federal agencies including NOAA's Invasive Species Program, the National Invasive Species Council and the Gulf and South Atlantic Regional Panel of the National Aquatic Nuisance Species Task Force. - 4.
+The Council supports the availability of grant funding to promote research targeting invasive species -- including prevention of introductions, evaluation of impacts, expansion control and removal -- through existing partnerships (i.e., SARP) and in cooperation with state and federal agencies including NOAA's Invasive Species Program, the National Invasive Species Council and the Gulf and South Atlantic Regional Panel on Aquatic Invasive Species. - 4.
 The Council supports the availability of grant funding to promote education and outreach efforts targeting invasive species. - 5.
 The Council will recommend to the National Aquatic Nuisance Species Task Force, as appropriate, that management plans be developed for invasive species in South Atlantic waters (this does not imply plans developed by the Council). - 6.
 The Council encourages the development of novel gears (other than those prohibited by the Council, such as fish traps) that effectively remove invasive species but do not compromise the integrity of South Atlantic habitats and ecosystems.
 The Council encourages consulting with appropriate law enforcement agencies to ensure compliance with existing regulations and to address possible enforceability challenges. - 7.
 The Council strongly supports integrating monitoring of invasive species into existing fishery-independent and dependent programs.

 - 8. The Council strongly suggests that permits for offshore placement of infrastructure for energy generation (e.g. oil platforms, windmills) include provisions for monitoring the settlement and dispersal of non-indigenous species on and among such structures and in potentially affected natural habitats. - 9.
 The Council strongly suggests inspection and thorough cleaning of surfaces prior to placement of Fish Attracting Devices (FAD).
 The potential risk of inadvertently expanding the range of a non-native species through transport or establishment of new habitats should be carefully considered. - 10.
 The Council supports programs to control invasive species' populations (e.g. lionfish) in areas of high ecological/economic importance.
 The Council supports harvest, eradication, and/or removal strategies that do not impact populations of managed species or their habitats. - 11.
-The Council strongly discourages the use of any non-indigenous species in aquaculture operations in the South Atlantic region. - 12.
-The Council supports its regional partners in their endeavor to promulgate regulations for ballast water and their efforts toward research and development to advance treatment technology for ballast water.
+The Council recommends that, prior to consideration of approval, a scientifically rigorous risk assessment be conducted for any non-indigenous species being proposed for use in an aquaculture operation.